top of page

 Filter houses in different equipment layouts.

-Looking from top to bottom it is possible to identify few different areas:
+Looking from top to bottom it is possible to identify a few different areas:

 1. Extraction Fan & Motor: Responsible for the airflow.
 It MUST be certified/labeled for hazardous explosive environments (ATEX/UL-FM).